jaarmore/holbertonschool-web_back_end/0x08-user_authentication_service/README.md

 + You should use `SQLAlchemy 1.3.x`
 + All your files must be executable
 + The length of your files will be tested using `wc`
++ All your functions should be type annotated
++ The flask app should only interact with `Auth` and never with `DB` directly.
++ Only public methods of `Auth` and `DB` should be used outside these classes

 ## Tasks